GrandadEvans/cypress-mailpit/README.md

 #### mhDeleteAll()

-Deletes all stored mails from MailHog.
+Deletes all stored mails from Mailpit.

 ```JavaScript
 cy.mhDeleteAll();